zacharee/MastodonRedirect/README.md

-# Mastodon/Lemmy Redirect
+# Fediverse Redirect
-A simple pair of apps for automatically launching fediverse links in your preferred Mastodon/Lemmy client.
+A simple suite of apps for automatically launching fediverse links in your preferred Mastodon or Lemmy client.

 ## Use-Cases
 Mastodon and Lemmy are both examples of federated social media.
 This is mostly a good thing, for a whole host of reasons, but it does have one notable disadvantage: deep linking support.